memosasoft/fake-news-detector/README.md

 - A pre-authorize domain list could help qualify good sources for news events on the Net.

-TESTING, TESTING and more TESTING
+**TESTING, TESTING and more TESTING**

 Next step is running more tests to see if the concept works.
+We are also going to integrate the list concept to ou smart-spider project.

 Memo SIM working
 on Project @ Paradoxe